rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 | `CompElemConstructor` | `XdmElementNode` | yes       |
 | `DirElemConstructor`  | `XdmElementNode` | yes       |

+The `XdmElementNode` interface has an additional *closing tag* property.
+This is used for the `err:XQST0118` error condition inspection.
+For a `CompElemConstructor` or self-closing `DirElemConstructor` the *closing tag* property is the same as the*node name* property.

 ## A References

 ### A.1 W3C References